Tata Sampann Recipes: Chicken Mangowala

-- Next, cut the raw mango or kairi into juliennes and add this to the bowl.
+- Next, julienne cut the raw mango or ‘Kairi’ and add it to the bowl.

-- Once the chicken is marinated, add oil to a pan and add in sliced onion along with a pinch of salt.
-Sauté the onions till they turn golden brown in colour.
+- Once the chicken is marinated, add oil to a pan and throw in some sliced onions along with a pinch of salt.
+Sauté the onions till they turn golden brown in color.

-- Add in the chicken, turn up the flame and cook for about 5 minutes until the chicken begins to change colour.
+- Add in the chicken, turn up the flame and cook for about 5 minutes until the chicken begins to brown.

-- Mix in ½ tsp red chilli powder and bring the gas down to a low flame.
+- Mix in ½ tsp red chilli powder and bring the heat down to a low flame.
 Now stir in the yogurt.

 - Garnish with some ripe mango cubes and raw mango juliennes.

 - Serve hot with a side of laccha paratha or naan.

 - Multifaceted Health Benefits of Mangifera indica L. (Mango): The Inestimable Value of Orchards Recently Planted in Sicilian Rural Areas [NCBI]